Upbeat Instrumental Style

 Kaleidoscopes and teleidoscopes fall right at the overlapping center of the Venn diagram of things that fascinate and inspire me: Art, Music, Science, Rhythm, Spirit, Play, Magic, Joy.

-Limited edition watches and clocks
+Limited edition and limited production timepieces

-When constructing my wall clocks with elegant compositions of elements such as piano parts, drumsticks, and guitar strings and picks, I am inspired by labyrinths and mandalas and the journey of reflection and self-knowledge.
+When constructing my limited production wall clocks with elegant compositions of elements such as piano parts, drumsticks, and guitar strings and picks, I am inspired by labyrinths and mandalas and the journey of reflection and self-knowledge.

 The distinctive characteristics of found objects, recycled materials and hand-crafted design make each piece unlike any other.